What is Myopia?

 Evidence is mounting that myopia is growing around the world.

-The likelihood of developing myopia, particularly high myopia increases when one or both parents are myopic.
+Family history can also influence development, as the likelihood of developing myopia, particularly high myopia, increases when one or both parents are myopic.
 However the exact link between a family history of myopia and the development of childhood myopia remains uncertain.

 What to look out for: